openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 The two-node architecture represents yet another distinct install type for users to choose from.

 The existence of 1, 2, and 3+ node control-plane sizes will likely generate customer demand to move between them as their needs change.
-Satisfying this demand would come with significant technical and support overhead.
+Satisfying this demand would come with significant technical and support overhead which is out of scope for this enhancement.

 ## Open Questions [optional]